 The annual impact was a loss of \$102 million in Authority revenues for regional and local use.
-The adopted FY 2018-2023 Six Year Program was reduced by \$275 million from initial projections resulting in partial funding for multiple projects with high scores of reducing congestion.
+The adopted FY2018-2023 Six Year Program was reduced by \$275 million from initial projections resulting in partial funding for multiple projects with high scores of reducing congestion.

-In recognition of the pressing transportation needs in Northern Virginia, during the 2019 and 2020 General Assembly Sessions, the Governor and the General Assembly adopted new revenue sources to partially replace funds diverted from the region.
-When fully implemented in FY 2022, the new interstate funding tools gained in 2019 will raise just under \$20 million per year for the Authority and its member jurisdictions.
-When fully implemented in 2021, the additional \$50 million in will bring the Authority within \$32 million of revenue lost.
+In recognition of the pressing transportation needs in Northern Virginia, in 2019 and 2020, the Governor and the General Assembly adopted new revenue sources to partially replace funds diverted from the region.
+When fully implemented in FY2022, the new interstate funding tools gained in 2019 will raise just under \$20 million per year for the Authority and its member jurisdictions.
+When fully implemented in 2021, the additional \$50 million will bring the Authority within \$32 million of revenue lost.